nextpyp/pyp/docs/workshop/dhvi_day2.rst

 .. nextpyp:: What we learned today
   :collapsible: open

-  * Particle picking methods available in nextPYP

-  * Geometry-based picking of Gag protein from HIV-1 virions
+  * How to apply geometry-based picking to detect Gag protein from HIV-1 virions

-    - ``nextPYP`` also supports :doc:`template-search<../guide/picking3d>` and :doc:`molecular pattern mining<../guide/milopyp>`
+  * Other particle picking methods available in ``nextPYP``

-  * Molecular pattern mining using MiLoPYP-2 to pick spike proteins from SARS-CoV-2 virions
+  * How to use MiLoPYP-2 to pick spike proteins from SARS-CoV-2 virions

   :doc:`On day 3<dhvi_day3>` we will demonstrate ``nextPYP``'s functionality for 3D refinement.